Best Of16 min read

 Pros:

-- Path planning tool is excellent for retirement projections
+• Path planning tool excels at retirement projections

 Cons:

-- Same AUM fee as Betterment but with a $500 minimum barrier
+• Same AUM fee as Betterment but with a $500 minimum

 5. Fidelity — Best for Full-Service DIY Investors

-Fidelity doesn't get enough credit in the robo-advisor conversation because it's not a robo-advisor — it's a full brokerage, and a great one.
-For long-term investors who want maximum control, zero-cost funds, and institutional-grade research tools, Fidelity is genuinely hard to beat.
+Fidelity doesn't get mentioned enough in robo-advisor discussions because it's not a robo-advisor — it's a full brokerage, and a really good one.
+For DIY long-term investors who want maximum control, zero-cost funds, and research-grade tools, Fidelity is genuinely tough to beat.

-Their ZERO expense ratio index funds (FZROX, FZILX, and a handful of others) are a long-term investor's dream — you literally pay nothing to hold them, year after year.
-That's not a promotional rate; that's the actual permanent expense ratio.
-Fidelity Go (their robo-advisory arm) charges 0% AUM up to $25,000 and 0.35% above that.
-And the breadth of account types — HSAs, 529s, solo 401(k)s, custodial accounts — is pretty much unmatched in the industry.
+Their ZERO expense ratio index funds (FZROX, FZILX, etc.) are a gift.
+You literally pay nothing, year after year.
+That's not a promotional rate — it's the actual permanent expense ratio.
+Fidelity Go offers 0% AUM up to $25,000 and 0.35% above that.
+And the account variety — HSAs, 529s, solo 401(k)s, custodial accounts — is pretty much unmatched.

 Key Features: